lodi-studio/CrudIgniter/README.md

 >2.
 Save project.
 >3.
 Go to Tools->NuGet Package Manager->Manage NuGet Packager for Solution...
 >4.
 Search for *CrudIgniter* then click *Install*
 >5.
-If you see green check on beside the package then you successfully installed it.
+If you see green check beside the package then you successfully installed it.
 >6.
 It will install the latest version and your done.

 ## Example